samoooop/docker-node-git-lfs/README.md

 # docker-node-git-lfs
-Dockerfile base from node:alpine with git-lfs support
+Dockerfile base from node with git-lfs support